-Couple’s outrage as car insurance hiked 90%: ‘trying to mug me when I wasn’t looking’
+Couple’s outrage as car insurance hiked 90%: ‘Trying to mug me when I wasn’t looking’

-Exclusive: The annual premium on his Ford Focus estate was set to rise from £550 to £1,046, a blistering 90 per cent increase
+Exclusive: The annual premium on Steve Blears’ Ford Focus estate was set to rise from £550 to £1,046, a blistering 90 per cent increase

-When Steve Blears received his car insurance renewal letter last month and noticed his premium was going to almost double, he felt like Direct Line was “trying to mug me when I wasn’t looking”.
+When Steve Blears received his car insurance renewal letter last month and noticed his premium was going to almost double, he felt as though Direct Line was “trying to mug me when I wasn’t looking”.

 The annual premium on his Ford Focus estate was set to rise from £550 to £1,046, a blistering 90 per cent increase.